-When my son was in Scouts, we went to a huge “Rendevous,” a nod to Minnesota’s Boundary Water’s heritage.
-The parents made shirts from an historic patterns, everyone went in costumes, kids and adults, alike.
+When my son was in Scouts, we went to a huge “Rendezvous,” a nod to Minnesota’s Boundary Water’s heritage.
+The parents made shirts from historic patterns, everyone went in costumes, kids and adults, alike.
 How do you get “leggins” to stay up?
 That’s a rhetorical question.

 I researched recipes used by the French traders and the Native American peoples during the era.
 Our Scouts cooked them all (no help from parents) and took home several first place prizes.

 The favorite, by far, was a recipe for “Bean Pot,” which is really a nod to Cassoulet.
 (The boys, I think, loved fry bread the most…) By the way, I love Cassoulet, almost any Cassoulet – simple, authentic, it doesn’t matter to me.
 I couldn’t wait to try Michael Chiarello’s version, Bean Cassoulet with Fennel Spiced Chicken and Roasted Vegetables.

 Surprise – I didn’t really care for it – but the recipe included the most AMAZING Brussels Sprouts, par cooked, sautéed in olive oil and tossed with this incredible spice mixture.
 I started nibbling them as I made the Cassoulet and I had to remake the entire portion of Brussels for the Cassoulet – I’d eaten them all.
 I just couldn’t control myself!
 I’d sprinkle on a little of the rub, then eat a few, then another sprinkle, and eat a few more.